aplteam/Cider/docs/Cider-User-Guide.md

 The function should not return a result.
 If it does anyway it should be shy.
 Any result would be ignored.

-Such a function may be niladic, monadic, ambivalent, or dyadic:
+Such a function may be niladic, monadic, ambivalent or dyadic:

 * A monadic function receives a namespace with the project configuration as the right argument
 * A dyadic or ambivalent function receives in addition the parameter space passed to `OpenProject`